Endogen/xian-playground/README.md

 On the production server we override ports and other flags via CLI arguments (see “Running the app” below), so the same file works in both environments.

+### Environment variables

+- `PLAYGROUND_STATE_IMPORT_MAX_BYTES` – Maximum allowed size (in bytes) for uploaded state snapshots.
+  Defaults to 10 MB.
+Lower this if you want to guard a shared deployment against large uploads.

 ## Installation

 ```bash